apache/cordova-docs/docs/en/edge/cordova/geolocation/geolocation.clearWatch.md

 geolocation.clearWatch
 ======================

 Stop watching for changes to the device's location referenced by the `watchID` parameter.

     navigator.geolocation.clearWatch(watchID);

 Parameters
 ----------

-- __watchID:__ The id of the `watchPosition` interval to clear.
+- __watchID__: The id of the `watchPosition` interval to clear.
 (String)

 Description
 -----------

-`geolocation.clearWatch` stops watching changes to the device's location by clearing the `geolocation.watchPosition` referenced by `watchID`.
+The `geolocation.clearWatch` stops watching changes to the device's location by clearing the `geolocation.watchPosition` referenced by `watchID`.

 Supported Platforms
 -------------------